rbroker/ecodan-ha-local/README.md

 *Default*: `34`

 *Required*: Yes

+### Dump Serial Packets
+Dump packets sent to/received from the heat pump to the diagnostic log window on the Diagnostics page.

+*Default*: `Off`

+*Required*: No

 ### WiFi SSID
 The SSID of the WiFi network which you'd like the device to connect to.
 When the diagnostics page is loaded, the device will automatically initiate a scan for available WiFi networks and populate the menu when it completes.